-At Abingdon Primary School, we believe that literacy and communication are key life skills and that it is our role, through the English curriculum, to help children develop the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language.
+At Abingdon Primary School, we believe that literacy and communication are key life skills and that it is our role, through the English curriculum, to teach our children the skills and knowledge that will enable them to communicate effectively and creatively through spoken and written language.

 Children have English lessons, which cover reading, writing, GPS (Grammar, Punctuation and Spelling) and speaking and listening.

 - Learn how to read and write with fluency, understanding and confidence, developing a range of independent strategies to take responsibility for their own learning